Snow Leopard Commando Unit: Training and selection

-Only officers who have served in the People's Armed Police for a period of 1 to 2 years are eligible to apply, after which they will be put through a process of interviews and physical and psychological tests.
-The average age (as of 2006) of SLCU officers is 22 years, as most entered the unit at about 18 years of age, making them amongst the youngest in the Chinese counter-terrorism community.
+SLCU applicants must have one to two years of PAP service and undergo interviews, physical and psychological tests.

+In 2006, the average age of SLCU officers was 22 years, with most entering at 18; the SLCU was among the youngest in the Chinese counter-terrorism community.

-The officers who are eventually selected for the course undergo an arduous period of physical training, driving lessons for various vehicles, and weapons training.
-Their physical training includes 200 push-ups, 200 sit-ups, 100 squats, lifting barbells 200 times and carrying a 35 kg load for a 10 km cross-country run.
-They are then assigned to the Beijing General Corps' 13th Detachment, where the SLCU is based.
+Candidates undergo physical training, driving lessons for various vehicles, and weapons training.

+Physical training includes 200 push-ups, 200 sit-ups, 100 squats, lifting barbells 200 times and carrying a 35 kg load for a 10 km cross-country run.

-Organisation
+Organization

-The SLCU consists of four squadrons assigned with very specific responsibilities:
+The SLCU consists of four companies assigned with very specific responsibilities:

-Weapons and equipment

-The SLCU was shown in the demonstrations armed with the QBZ-95B-1 and QSZ-92, but they will most likely also be armed with a wide variety of submachine guns and other firearms.
-The SLCU is armed with the JS9, the CS/LM6, the QBS06, QBZ09, the PF89 and the QLU-11.
-The unit also uses the Norinco CQ-A.
+Equipment

 The unit has spent about CNY 2 million (approximately US$ 258,000) in domestically manufactured armored personnel carriers for riot control and has also imported CNY 4 million worth of American-manufactured vehicles and equipment.

 Each SLCU operator is estimated to be outfitted with CNY 300,000 (approximately US$48,000) worth of equipment, including their body armor and communications equipment.

 The SLCU is the first unit in the PAP to be equipped with the W-15 helmet, an improved version of the QGF11, in 2015.

 Uniform

 The SLCU is known to wear the Type 05 digital camouflage uniform issued by the PAP, although they are now using the Type 07 digital camouflage uniform.

 In overseas operations, they have velcro patches with the Chinese flag and 'CHINA' on the patch, usually with the language of the region where they operate in.